andrefrsousa/SuperBottomSheet/README.md

 ## Download

-This library is available in **jCenter** which is the default Maven repository used in Android Studio.
-You can also import this library from source as a module.

-Add it in your root build.gradle at the end of repositories:
+This library is available in **jitpack**, so you need to add this repository to your root build.gradle at the end of repositories:

 ```groovy
 allprojects {